Shreyaprasad21/Project-3-Multiple-Disease-Detection/README.md

 4. Follow the prompts to input data for prediction.

 ## File Structure
-- `Parkinsons.ipynb`: Script for predicting Parkinson's Disease.
+- `parkinsons.ipynb`: Script for predicting Parkinson's Disease.
 - `diabetes.ipynb`: Script for predicting Diabetes.
 - `heart.ipynb`: Script for predicting Heart Disease.
 - `Dataset/`: Directory containing the datasets for each disease.